 The course topics will include:

-- Tools to analyse algorithms (correction of algorithms, asymptotic notations, sums and recurrences...)
+- Tools to analyze algorithms (correction of algorithms, asymptotic notations, sums and recurrences...)

 - Sorting algorithms (merge sort, quicksort, heapsort...)